 The study is still underway, with completion expected by the end of October, 2017.
-The results will be presented to regional stakeholders for discussion and input.
+Because of the new operational focus of this study, and that both the model and preliminary results must be confirmed, it would be premature to focus stakeholder discussion on the inputs to the study.
+The preliminary set of results will be presented to regional stakeholders for full discussion, at which point the ISO would be able to conduct additional analysis based on stakeholder feedback.
 Following discussion of the results, the ISO will work with stakeholders to determine whether further operational or market design measures will be needed to address the fuel security risk.

-The ISO is conducting an unrelated Peak-Gas-Day Capacity and Energy Analysis as a continuation of the 2016 Economic Study: NEPOOL Scenario Analysis.
+The ISO conducted an unrelated Peak-Gas-Day Capacity and Energy Analysis as a continuation of the 2016 Economic Study: NEPOOL Scenario Analysis.
 The ISO conducts economic studies such as this at the request of stakeholders as part of the regional system planning process.
-The NEPOOL natural gas study is evaluating the natural gas system's ability to meet the requirements of natural-gas-fired generation as outlined in the stakeholder scenarios used in the 2016 NEPOOL Scenario Analysis.
-The NEPOOL study assumes that the natural gas system will have no planned or forced outages and the gas delivery system will be at full capacity on the summer and winter peak days in 2025 and 2030, while this Fuel Security Study quantifies the risks associated with insufficient fuel during the entire 90-day winter period.
+The NEPOOL natural gas study evaluated the natural gas system's ability to meet the requirements of natural-gasfired generation as outlined in the stakeholder scenarios used in the 2016 NEPOOL Scenario Analysis.
+The NEPOOL study assumed that the natural gas system will have no planned or forced outages and the gas delivery system will be at full capacity on the summer and winter peak days in 2025 and 2030, while this Fuel Security Study quantifies the risks associated with insufficient fuel during the entire 90-day winter period.
 The NEPOOL analysis also differs from this fuel security analysis in terms of metrics, scenarios, and the variability in power system inputs.